 The remaining egg yolks are great for adding richness to everything from pasta dishes to ice cream, custard to breads.
 I am careful to store them in a particular way.
 I use clingfilm scrunched up and pushed closely onto the surface of them and then another layer of clingfilm over the container they are in, usually a mug.
 This way it prevents a tough skin forming on the top.

 What to serve with Meringues.

 I like to serve Strawberries and a bowl of softly whipped cream.
-I try hard to watch it as I whip the cream as it can become too firm very quickly.
+I try hard to watch carefully as I whip the cream as it can become too firm very quickly and split.
 This is especially important if you are serving them as a hand held dessert al fresco for people to use the meringue to scoop out the cream from the bowl.

 Another favourite is to whip some melted dark chocolate into the cream.
 You can make the meringues half the size and then sandwich them together with the chocolate cream and serve some raspberries along side.
 You could substitute any fruit really.
 Kiwis work particularly well.
 I think if you can have a little bit of tartness in the fruit it works very well with the sweetness coming from the meringue.

 - Free Standing Mixer or Electric Whisk and Bowl